ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 ## 3. Hardware & Software Requirements

 Note: Since we had a late project change, we have created new HRS and SRS for the new project (post-facto) based on our goals when this project was created.
 We will attempt to evaluate our final output relative to these goals that reflect the ideal new project expectations.
-We recognize that some of these requirements are very basic and could be developed much further to frame a project, but since they were made post facto and again very limited time (we focused more on actual implementation for as long as possible) we hope this is sufficient to have some picutre of the intentions
+We recognize that some of these requirements are very basic and could be developed much further to frame a project, but since they were made post facto and again very limited time (we focused more on actual implementation for as long as possible) we hope this is sufficient to have some picutre of the intentions.
+The review is also more brief, in accordance with the nature of the requirements.

 ### HRS